 3. Then adjust the workers.

 Using Terminal in RStudio

-You can still use a terminal in a Terra-based RStudio instance, although since the terminal icon in the Cloud Environment widget has been replaced with the RStudio logo, you access the terminal in the way RStudio users traditionally do this - by clicking the "Terminal" tab to the right of the "Console" tab in the RStudio interface itself:
+You can (still) use a terminal in an RStudio instance.
+Since the terminal icon in the Cloud Environment widget has been replaced with the RStudio logo, you access the terminal in the way RStudio users traditionally do - by clicking the "Terminal" tab to the right of the "Console" tab in the RStudio interface itself:

 Saving RStudio files

 When you save files using the RStudio interface, these files are saved to the "/rstudio" subdirectory of your "/home" folder on your Persistent Disk (PD).
 Make sure you use the terminal to move these files if you're going to delete or replace your PD when deleting or updating your Cloud Environment.

 For a more detailed understanding of where your files live within the Terra ecosystem, check out this article.